Beware of the Bait!

-Phishing scams lure account holders into providing personal or financial information to scammers posing as a legitimate business.
-Most phishing scams are conducted through email, with messages containing links that ask for your personal data or download spyware to your computer or mobile device.
-Other phishing scams are conducted by phone call, text messages and social media.
-Navy Federal will never solicit your personal information via phone or email.
+Phishing scams try to lure account holders into providing personal or financial information to scammers posing as a legitimate business.
+Most phishing scams are emails with messages that encourage you to click on certain links.
+Once clicked, either spyware is downloaded to your computer/mobile device or you’re directed to questions about your personal information.
+Other phishing scams are conducted by phone calls, text messages and social media.

 Forward the message with the original subject line intact and include the name of your Internet Service Provider (ISP) in the body.